haiwen/seafile-admin-docs/manual/deploy_pro/multiple_storage_backends.md

 ```

-* enable_storage_classes ：If this is set to true, storage class feature is enabled.
-You have to define the storage classes in a JSON file provided in the next configuration option.
+* enable_storage_classes ：If this is set to true, the storage class feature is enabled.
+You must define the storage classes in a JSON file provided in the next configuration option.
-* storage_classes_file：Specifies the path for the JSON file that contains storage class definition.
+* storage_classes_file：Specifies the path for the JSON file that contains the storage class definition.

 The JSON file is an array of objects.
 Each object defines a storage class.
 The fields in the definition corresponds to the information we need to specify for a storage class.
 Below is an example: